-Above all, there’s hardly any discussion of the new rules on electoral registration, which have potentially disenfranchised a million poor, urban and mobile (and therefore labour-leaning) voters, and in particular students (also Labour-leaning since the Lib Dems’ u-turn on tuition fees).
-In the good old days you just filled in one form for all members of a household, but now you have two – one for the household and then another form has to be filed in by each individual living in it.
-A process that is complicated and confusing for those who have already registered to vote is completely bewildering for those registering for the first time, are elderly or do not speak English as their first language.
-If Labour loses, expect lots of blame to be laid at the door of these rules – which will make it all the more surprising that there was so little discussion of it beforehand.
+Above all, there’s hardly any discussion of the new rules on electoral registration, which have potentially disenfranchised a million poor, urban, mobile (and therefore Labour-leaning) voters, and in particular students (also Labour-leaning since the Lib Dems’ u-turn on tuition fees).
+In the good old days you just filled in one form for all members of a household, but now you have two – one for the household and then another to be filled in by each individual living in it.
+A process that is complicated and confusing for those who have already registered to vote is completely bewildering for those who are registering for the first time, the elderly, or people who do not speak English as their first language.
+If Labour loses, expect lots of blame to be laid at the door of these rules – which will make it all the more surprising that there was so little discussion of them beforehand.

 What a pity that so much of the media has spent the campaign recycling old clichés that have knocked round since the 1990s, rather than listen carefully for new tunes.
 The current deadlock in the polls does not result from a collapse of the two-party hegemony, a pro-Labour bias in the constituency boundaries, or because we’re living through an action replay of 1992: it’s simply that no party seems able to win more than 35% support.